Crime Trend and Spatial Analysis in Chicago (2010 - 2022)

 Welcome to the Crime Analysis Project

-This website presents a detailed analysis of crime trends and spatial distributions in Chicago from 2010 to 2023.
+This website presents a detailed analysis of crime trends and spatial distributions in Chicago from 2010 to 2022.

 Materials and methods implemented

-Data Cleaning and Preparation I am using the dplyr and tidyr packages in R Studio to clean and organize the dataset, removing any inconsistencies or missing values to ensure data accuracy.
+Data Cleaning and Preparation: I am using the dplyr and tidyr packages in R Studio to clean and organize the dataset, removing any inconsistencies or missing values to ensure data accuracy.

-Time-Series Analysis I am leveraging ggplot2 to plot trends in crime rates over time, analyzing how crime levels are evolving throughout the study period.
+Time-Series Analysis: I am leveraging ggplot2 to plot trends in crime rates over time, analyzing how crime levels are evolving throughout the study period.

-Spatial Analysis Using the sf package, I am mapping crime locations to visualize their spatial distribution across Chicago’s neighborhoods, helping to identify patterns and areas of concern.
+Spatial Analysis: Using the sf package, I am mapping crime locations to visualize their spatial distribution across Chicago’s neighborhoods, helping to identify patterns and areas of concern.

-Cluster Analysis I am applying clustering techniques to identify crime hotspots and determine whether certain crime types are showing spatial concentrations in specific regions of the city.
+Cluster Analysis: I am applying clustering techniques to identify crime hotspots and determine whether certain crime types are showing spatial concentrations in specific regions of the city.

 Required packages: